Office of Research Administration

 - County: Forrest

-What are Facilities and Administrative (F&A) costs (sometimes called indirect costs)? — F&A costs are those related to using and maintaining the facilities where sponsored projects are conducted, and the time and commodities expended by support staff not directly involved in the project.
+What are Facilities and Administrative (F&A) costs (sometimes called indirect costs)? — F&A costs are related to using and maintaining the facilities where sponsored projects are conducted and the time and commodities expended by support staff not directly involved in the project.

-How does the University utilize recovered facilities and administrative (F&A) costs? — Recovery of F&A costs partially reimburses the University for actual costs related to supporting sponsored projects.
-A portion of the F&A costs recovered is distributed to the principal investigator's home department to underwrite project development costs.
-Each department establishes its own criteria for handling these funds, so faculty/staff are encouraged to understand their departmental policies as well.
-F&A cost recovery is also used by the Vice President for Research to offset any cost-sharing required by the sponsor.
-These funds also provide for internal development efforts through the VPR's office that enhance the University's research capability.
-Here's how the funds are distributed:
+How does the University use recovered facilities and administrative (F&A) costs? — F&A cost recovery partially reimburses the University for actual costs related to supporting sponsored projects.
+A portion of the F&A costs recovered is distributed to the principal investigator's department.
+Each department establishes its own criteria for handling these funds.
+The Vice President for Research uses some to offset cost-sharing required by sponsors and for internal development, to enhance the University's research capacity.
+How the funds are distributed: